-Not so long ago, organisation structure was a primary concern of CEOs seen as a fundamental driver of effectiveness and efficiency.
+Not so long ago, organisation design was a primary concern of CEOs seen as a fundamental driver of effectiveness and efficiency.
 It seems to have dropped off the agenda of late being replaced by many of today’s issues such as gender mix in management ranks, incentive systems and executive pay, and, of course, the pandemic.

 That said, the classic question of how to design an organisation to achieve the best fit with its environment and to unlock areas of employee potential is still highly relevant.
 It is especially so in the uncertain surroundings that business faces and the shift to a work-from-anywhere future .